Waste education

 Council has a variety of resources available for schools, businesses and venues to help assist with sorting waste and encourage good recycling habits.

-You can view the Let's get sorted guide online or download the A3 Let's get sorted poster(PDF, 5MB).
+You can download the A3 Let's get sorted poster(PDF, 5MB).

 Printable bin signage posters, suitable for printing in A3 or A4 for your classroom, staffroom or sorting station: